msjimc/RunningWindowsProgramsOnLinux/pop_os.md

 > sudo apt wine

-however this only installed ```Wine``` version 6.0.
-Consequently since POP!_OS is based on Ubuntu - Jammy, Wine was installed using the guide on Wine's web page for [Ubuntu Jammy](https://wiki.winehq.org/Ubuntu).
-Initially, the system was prepared for 32 bit applications by entering the following command in a terminal:
+However, this only installed ```Wine``` version 6.0.
+Since POP!_OS is based on Ubuntu - Jammy, Wine was installed using Wine's guide [Ubuntu Jammy](https://wiki.winehq.org/Ubuntu).
+To allow the installation of 32-bit applications, the following command was executed in a terminal:

 > sudo dpkg --add-architecture i386

-Next the required repository was added:
+Next, the required repository was added by creating a new directory and downloading the WineHQ key:

 > sudo mkdir -pm755 /etc/apt/keyrings
 > sudo wget -O /etc/apt/keyrings/winehq-archive.key https://dl.winehq.org/wine-builds/winehq.key

-followed by the required source locations.
-For Ubuntu Noble Numbat 24.04 the command is:
+This was followed by adding the source locations.
+For Ubuntu Noble Numbat 24.04, the command to add the WineHQ repository is:

 > sudo wget -NP /etc/apt/sources.list.d/ https://dl.winehq.org/wine-builds/ubuntu/dists/jammy/winehq-jammy.sources

-Finally ```Wine``` was installed using:
+Finally, Wine was installed using the following command:

 > sudo apt install --install-recommends winehq-stable

-Wine was then configured and linked to the wine-mono file by running winecfg:
+After installation, Wine was configured and associated the wine-mono file with winecfg:

 > winecfg

-This prompts the user to download and install wine-mono via a dialogue box.
+This creates the required Wine Prefix and allows the user to install wine-mono via a dialogue box.

 ## Check the installation

-The following commands:
+To verify the installed version of Wine, the following commands can be used:

 > wine --version